pranayraj1302/Bluetooth-Low-Energry-Recognition-Project-Android-App/README.md

-**Getting Started**

-**1. Build the Project**
+# BLE Device Connection App

+This project is an Android app developed using Kotlin that allows users to connect to Bluetooth Low Energy (BLE) devices.
+The app provides an interface to scan, connect, and transfer data between the Android device and a selected BLE device.

+**Features:**
+BLE Device Scanning: Scan for nearby BLE devices and display them in a list.

+Device Connection: Select a device from the list to initiate a connection.

+Data Transfer: Read and write data from and to the connected BLE device using the provided interface.

+**Prerequisites:**
-Ensure that your Android device supports BLE and is running Android 4.3 (API level 18) or higher.
+Android device with BLE support (Android 4.3 or higher).

+USB debugging enabled on the Android device.

+**Setup:**
+Clone the repository and open it in Android Studio.

-Connect your Android device to your computer and enable USB debugging.
+Connect your Android device and enable USB debugging.

-**2. Run the App**
-Launch the app on your Android device.
-Grant the necessary permissions when prompted.
+Grant necessary permissions on the device when prompted (location, Bluetooth).

-**3. Connect to a BLE Device**
-Use the scan feature to discover nearby BLE devices.
-Select a device from the list to initiate a connection.

-**4. Transfer Data**
-Utilize the provided interface to read from or write data to the connected BLE device.
-Dependencies

-This project utilizes the following dependencies:

-Kotlin: For Android app development.

-AndroidX libraries: For modern Android development components.
-BLE-related libraries: If applicable, include libraries for handling BLE operations.
-Usage

-Device Connection
-Scan for available BLE devices and connect by selecting a device from the list.

-Data Transfer
-Use the provided functions to read from and write to the connected device, ensuring data is correctly formatted as per BLE specifications.